BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 **Starting and stopping sqlite.**

-The following starts sqlite and creates a database file mydatabase.db or uses that file if it already exists.  **Note that I'm using "%" as an arbitrary symbol for your system prompt.**
+The following starts sqlite and creates a database file **mydatabase.db** or uses that file if it already exists.  **Note that % is used below as an arbitrary symbol for your system prompt.**

 .. code::